AAAR-1.0: Assessing AI's Potential to Assist Research: Experiments and Analyses

 As the explanation can be open-ended, in this paragraph, we provide the human evaluation results on different LLMs' experiment explanation outputs.
 In detail, we randomly select 20 out of 100 papers and ask 5 annotators to read the experiments along with each model's explanations; we then let the annotator decide whether each model's explanation is acceptable (see Appendix~\ref{appendix:details_human_eval} for more details).
 Table~\ref{tab:experiment_human_eval} illustrates the results, where the score variance is higher than Table~\ref{tab:experiment_explanation_main_tab}.
 However, the performance ranking of both tables is perfectly correlated with each other (Spearman's rank correlation coefficient $=$ 1), demonstrating the effectiveness of \MetricExpMatch.

-\paragraph{$\mathcal{Q}_3$: Do more contexts boost performance?}
+\paragraph{$\mathcal{Q}_4$: Do more contexts boost performance?}

 We also investigate the impact of input context length for~\tasknameexperiment.
-As shown in Figure~\ref{fig:task2_context_scaling}, we scale up the input pre-experiment context length from 0.1k to 10k tokens (10k tokens is the maximum paper context length in the dataset).
-For the experiment planning, more input context does improve the performance of different LLMs, while this benefit stops after exceeding 5k tokens, which is similar to \tasknameequation's scaling results --- after the necessary information has been covered, scaling more up doesn't boost the performance.
-Meanwhile, the results of the experiment explanation demonstrate that explaining motivations almost doesn't require any paper context, i.e., the LLMs solely rely on the given experiments.
-However, we do not expect this because we hope LLMs can explain the motivation based on a thorough understanding of the paper, just like how human experts do.
+As shown in Figure~\ref{fig:task2_context_scaling}, we scale up the input pre-experiment context length from 0.1k to 10k tokens (10k is the length of the longest paper).
+For the experiment design, more input context does improve the performance of different LLMs, while this benefit stops after exceeding 8k tokens, which means that after the necessary information has been covered, scaling context becomes inefficient.
+Meanwhile, the explanation generation results reveal that LLMs primarily depend on given experiments rather than paper context to explain motivations.
+However, we do not expect this as we hope LLMs can explain the motivation based on a thorough understanding of the paper, just like how human experts do.
 Hence, there is still a considerable gap between the LLMs and humans in terms of grasping research motivations.

-\paragraph{$\mathcal{Q}_4$: Does multi-modal input boost performance?}
+\paragraph{$\mathcal{Q}_5$: Does multi-modal input boost performance?}

 Intuitively, besides the text, when designing experiments for a given research topic, the figures can provide rich supplementary information, such as an algorithm illustration that can help better understand this research topic and underlying motivations.
-Hence, we test the performance of different LMMs (Large Multimodal Models), including GPT4-o, GPT-4, and InternVL2~\citep{chen2024far}.
+Hence, we test the performance of different LMMs (Large Multimodal Models), including GPT4-o and InternVL2~\citep{chen2024far}.
 Table~\ref{tab:experiment_multi_modal}~shows the ablation results on the figure data.
 To our surprise, the figure data doesn't improve the LMMs' results in this task, even harming the performances.
 This might be due to the low informativeness of the figures, as figures usually consume more input tokens but act only as supplementary information to the text, indicating future work on developing LMMs that can effectively leverage the scientific figures.